IBM-Bluemix-Docs/security-advisor/twistlock.md

 Before you start integrating business partners, be sure that you have the following prerequisites.

 * Ensure that you have an account with the business partner that you want to integrate.
-* Ensure that you have the required administrative permissions to generate the integration URL for the business partner service.
+* Ensure that you have the required permissions to generate the integration URL for the business partner service.
-* Ensure that you have IAM administrative access to {{site.data.keyword.cloud_notm}} and manager access to {{site.data.keyword.security-advisor_short}}.
+* Ensure that you have IAM administrator access {{site.data.keyword.security-advisor_short}}.

 ## Integration wizard
 {: #wizard}

-As an administrator with administrative permissions in both the {{site.data.keyword.cloud_notm}} and business partner accounts, you can use the integration wizard to quickly get up and running with Twistlock.
+As an administrator with the needed permissions in both the {{site.data.keyword.cloud_notm}} and business partner accounts, you can use the integration wizard to quickly get up and running with Twistlock.
 The wizard has four basic steps:

 * Establish trust and associate your {{site.data.keyword.cloud_notm}} and business partner accounts
 * Copy the required information such as credentials and URLs between the accounts